RBRTV

 The Visionary

 Bungie's co-founder and lead programmer.
 Brilliant, obsessive, allergic to publicity.
-He built the Halo prototype in near-total secrecy while the company burned around him.
-Our film's tormented genius.
+He built the Halo prototype in secrecy while the company burned around him.
+His uncompromising idealism might actually be selfishness — he'd rather let the company die than admit he can't do it alone.
+Funny because he has absolutely no idea he's funny.

 "I just want to make something that matters."